hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/models/__init__.rst

 5. **Edge Cases:**  The tests now include tests for empty strings or other invalid inputs where applicable.

-6. **Comprehensive Tests:** The basic tests are added to demonstrate the required structure.
+6. **Comprehensive Tests:** The basic tests are added to demonStarte the required structure.
 Add similar tests for other classes such as `Product`, `AffiliateLink`, etc.

 **How to Run the Tests:**